The 2nd Law

 The 2nd Law is the sixth studio album by the English rock band Muse.
 It was first released on 28 September 2012 in Europe, 1 October 2012 in the United Kingdom, and on 2 October 2012 in North America through Warner Bros.
 Records and the band's own Helium-3 imprint.
 Recording took place in studios between London and Los Angeles County, beginning in October 2011 and ending in August 2012.
-The 2nd Law was Muse's second album to be solely self-produced, following The Resistance (2009).
+The 2nd Law was Muse's second album to be solely self-produced by the band, following The Resistance (2009).
 It features additional musicians that performed brass, strings, and choir vocals.

 The 2nd Law is a concept album about a deteriorating planet that its inhabitants can no longer live on.
 Major lyrical themes include societal collapse, totalitarianism, and the second law of thermodynamics, which the title references.
 Musically, the band chose to experiment significantly and create a sound that was distinct from their previous records.
 The album incorporates art rock, progressive rock, and electronic music with Muse's traditional alternative rock style.
 Acts such as Queen, David Bowie, and Skrillex were also key influences.
-The cover art features a map of the human brain's pathways, which was taken from the Human Connectome Project.
+The cover art features a 3D reconstruction of a human brain's white matter tract pathways, which was computed using data from the Human Connectome Project.

 Five singles were released to promote the album: "Survival", "Madness", "Follow Me", "Supremacy", and "Panic Station".
 "Survival" had been chosen as the official song for the 2012 Summer Olympics in London, "Madness" became an international hit, most notably topping the Billboard Alternative Songs chart for a record-breaking 19 weeks, and "Supremacy" was performed live to begin the 2013 Brit Awards.
 The track "The 2nd Law: Isolated System" was included in the 2013 movie World War Z. The 2nd Law received positive reviews from critics and performed well commercially; it was a top ten-charting album in 31 countries and a number one album in 13 countries.
 For its sales figures, it was certified platinum in four countries, including the United Kingdom, and triple-platinum in France.
 At the 55th Annual Grammy Awards, the album was nominated for Best Rock Album and "Madness" was nominated for Best Rock Song.
 "Panic Station" was later nominated for Best Rock Song at the 56th Annual Grammy Awards the following year.
 As of 2018, The 2nd Law has sold over 1.6 million copies worldwide.